-A lower limit of 100kPa + is typically used to avoid cavitation.
+A lower limit of 100 kPa (i.e. 14.5 psi) is typically used to avoid cavitation.

 If NPSHr regression coefficients have been entered, more accurate calculations can be made as to whether the pump's incoming pressure is sufficient by comparing the limiting vacuum results from the Suction Performance (NPSHrQ-Diagram) graph with the incoming pressure.